jojozhuang/jojozhuang.github.io/_posts/2016-09-20-serving-jsp-application-with-tomcat-in-docker.md

 > Guide how to serve Java Servlet/JSP website in Tomcat Container.

 ## 1. Introduction
 In posting [Creating MySQL Image with Docker File]({% link _posts/2016-09-15-creating-mysql-image-with-docker-file.md %}), we created a MySQL container with Dockerfile.
 But we are still using local Tomcat to serve our website.
-In this tutorial, I will introduce how to serve our JSP Tutorial application in Docker.
+In this tutorial, I will introduce how to serve our JSP Tutorial application in Docker Container.

 ## 2. Setting up Tomcat Container
 ### 2.1 Creating Tomcat Container